Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
 2. The number of `operatorSets` is not the same as the number of `strategies` lists
+3. There are duplicate strategies in any of the `strategies` lists

 ### getSlashableBips